Gaurav9969351313/salary-tracker/readme.md

 A User should be able to analyse the salary trend from the given set of structured data (Excel).
 Assumed that this is not for a single user.
 One user can analyse N numer of employees salary trend.
 Hence, User and Employee kept different.

+## Gap Analysis:

+- Single vs Multi-user: Not clear if it’s just for one user or supports multiple employees with ADMIN role.
+- Excel format: No fixed schema (columns, mandatory fields, handling of duplicates/invalid rows).
+- Year definition: Ambiguous (fiscal year vs calendar year).
+- Exchange rates: Source not defined (static, manual, or live API; current vs historical rates).
+- Salary hike logic: Unclear if applied to Fixed only or entire CTC, and whether hikes compound.
+- Company switch: Missing rules for closing old company record, start/end dates.
+- Latest salary: Conflicting scope (single employee vs list of employees).
+- APIs overlap: Trend API vs Graphical Comparison API partially duplicate functionality.

+## Postman API Collection
+- if you are using VS Code restcalls.rest file can be used from the vs code itself.
+-

 ## 🚀 Features

 - **Multi-year Salary Tracking**: Store and manage salary data across different financial years